Robert Cameron (PhD)

-Robert’s working experience includes a diverse and interesting mix of roles both within and outside of academia.
+Robert’s working experience includes a diverse and interesting mix of roles, both within and outside of academia.

 Outside of academia, Robert has been actively involved in various public service roles.
-He has served in the US military as a bomb disposal expert (testimony to his relentlessly cool-headed disposition), as a Program Manager at the Department of Community Corrections and Rehabilitation, and later as a Research Manager.
+He has served in the US military as a bomb disposal expert (testimony to his relentlessly level-headed disposition), as a Program Manager at the Department of Community Corrections and Rehabilitation, and later as a Research Manager.

 Within academia, Robert has taught at several universities over the last two decades.
 He is currently an adjunct professor at Salem International University, where he has taught undergraduate and graduate courses for the past eight years.
 Besides lecturing and teaching, he has helped students formulate, design, and carry out postgraduate-level capstone/research projects on a variety of topics.